Mains electricity by country: Voltage and frequency

+Mains electricity varies in voltage and AC frequency across the world.
+As shown in the adjacent map and in the table below, premises in most of the world receive a supply of between 220 and 240 volts (V) (nominal) at an AC frequency of 50 hertz (Hz).
+North America is the biggest exception.

+With the notable exception of North America, premises around the world receive either a three-phase supply or a single-phase supply derived from a three-phase system.
+In North America, most premises are instead served by a unique split-phase connection which provides a choice of either 120 or 240 V at 60 Hz.
+Each circuit in the premises can be connected to either one of two 120 V supplies (at 180° of phase separation) or to a 240 V supply, with the latter being useful for appliances with larger power requirements.
+Different sockets are mandated for different voltage or current levels.

+Internationally standardized mains supply voltages and frequencies are defined in IEC 60038.
+In a 1997 amendment, the old standard values of 220/380 V (single-phase/three-phase) and 240/415 V were replaced with a new harmonized standard of 230/400 V, but the use of the old standards may still persist in some regions.
+All voltages expressed in this article are AC RMS and are nominal values.
+Standards and laws define the nominal values for each region and are accompanied with a certain degree of permitted variation.
+Thus the nominal value may deviate somewhat from typically encountered values.

 Current

 Many countries with a voltage around 120 V use 10 A for regular usage and 15 or 16 A for high-power applications (heaters, motors).
 Appliances may include batteries and/or supercapacitors to compensate for the lack of outlets above 10 A, or to further increase the usable power beyond the maximum output of 15 or 16 A outlets (if such are available).
-Due to the high cost of those appliances, applications that require high power at low cost are much less common in 120 V countries (for example, electric kettles are rare in North America).
+Due to the high cost of those appliances, applications that require high power at low cost are less common in 120 V countries (for example, electric kettles are relatively rare in the USA).

 Some countries with a voltage around 230 V use 10 A for regular usage and 15 or 16 A for high-power applications.
 In such cases, 15 and 16 A outlets may be much less common, since 10 A at 230 V already provides considerably more power than even the high-power (16 A) outlets in 120 V countries.
 Sockets of Type E (Belgian/French) and Type F (Schuko), used in large parts of continental Europe and various other countries, are rated for 16 A at 230 V. However, the actual circuit protection may vary by country, as some national wiring codes allow lower ratings such as 10 A or 13 A for ordinary outlets.